MUSIC OF THE SPHERES

 We open our 60th Anniversary season with music of specific and sacred place, reflective of the harmony within ourselves and within the universe.
 Beginning with Vivaldi’s immortal rendering of The Four Seasons, featuring our renowned concertmaster Nigel Armstrong, we will then present Holst’s equally famous and fantastical suite of astrological archetypes, The Planets.

-The Four Seasons is a group of four violin concerti by Italian composer Antonio Vivaldi, each of which gives a musical expression to a season of Earth's year.
-The four concerti each has 3 short movements, and the whole collection lasts approximately 42 minutes.
-Sections of this piece have been used in numerous movies, TV shows and commercials, most notably the 1981 film The Four Seasons with Alan Alda.
-Even today, Vivaldi's work continues to inspirecontemporary soloists and composers.
+Santa Cruz Symphony's concertmaster Nigel Armstrong will be performing Vivaldi's The Four Seasons, a group of four violin concerti by Italian composer Antonio Vivaldi, each of which gives a musical expression to a season of Earth's year.
+Each concerto has three short movements, and the whole collection lasts approximately 42 minutes.
+Sections of this piece appear in over 100 movies, TV shows and commercials, most notably the 1981 film The Four Seasons with Alan Alda.
+Even today, Vivaldi's work continues to inspire contemporary soloists and composers.

 The Planets is a seven-movement orchestral suite by the English composer Gustav Holst, written between 1914 and 1916.
 Each movement of the suite is named after a planet of the Solar System and its corresponding astrologicalcharacter as defined by Holst.
 Earth was not included because it is based on astrological, not astronomical, planets.
 Pluto was not included because it had not yet been discovered.
 The complete composition lasts approximately 49 minutes.